“The Double Life of Donald Draper”

 - Mirrors are a constant theme throughout the episode.
 Many characters contemplate their reflections, and it seems that everyone now has a major secret.
 The duality of Don Draper is obvious, but Pete, Peggy and Duck also carry hidden guilt that weighs on their everyday decisions.

-- Developing Duck Phillips’ character is absolutely necessary, as he’s now Don’s main foil at the agency.
+- Developing Duck Phillips’ character is absolutely necessary, as he’s now become Don’s main foil at the agency (taking on the Pete Campbell role from season one as an anti-antagonist).
 Even though he’s not all that likable, it’s always great to see Mad Men adding depth to its supporting cast.
 As a standalone, his storyline in this episode is essential.
 But abandoning Chauncey will make sure that he’ll forever be despised by viewers.

 - When Peggy questions the Jackie/Marilyn dichotomy, Ken Cosgrove compares her to Gertrude Stein, whereas Don likens her to Irene Dunn.